-It is a great emotion for me to deal for the first time with a subject that is very close to my heart.
+It is a great emotion for me to speak for the first time on a subject that is very close to my heart.

 I share with you the nutritional choices I made when it came to treating and helping my cat with IRC (now CKD).

-Below you can read a topic still little explored in veterinary science: “malnutrition during renal failure PEW” as one of the strongest risk factors for adverse outcomes and death in cats and dogs with CKD.
+Below you can read a subject that is still little explored in veterinary science: “malnutrition during PEW kidney failure” as one of the strongest risk factors for adverse outcomes and death in dogs and cats with CKD.

-- 3 Home feeding for cats with cat renal failure
+- 4 Home feeding for cats with cat renal insufficiency

-For some years now in human, the importance of proposing a functional diet in the course of chronic diseases has been being studied and how this plays a very important role in combating malnutrition (PEW) in nephropathic patients.
+For some years now, human beings have been studying the importance of a functional diet in the course of chronic diseases and how it plays a very important role in the fight against malnutrition (PEW) in nephropathic patients.

 What should a cat with kidney failure eat?

-When my cat became ill with chronic renal failure, in addition to the administration of the medicinal fungus Cordyceps, + Heel protocol, it was necessary to focus on the nutritional aspect.
+When my cat became ill with chronic renal failure, in addition to administering the medicinal fungus Cordyceps, Protocol Heel, it was necessary to focus on nutrition.

-- A slowdown in the progression of kidney disease
+- A slowdown in the progression of renal disease

 - Prevents muscle catabolism